Token Management Platform

 2. TMP receives Authorize Service request from TSP(MDES/VTS) on Pre-digitization API with Card Number, CVC, Exp Date, Device Score, and other tokenization data provided by Token Requestor.

-3. TMP checks device score, number of already active tokens, and velocity controls.
+3. TMP checks device score, number of already active tokens, velocity controls and other risk rules, relevant for the case.

 4. TMP sends a request to Issuer Card Verification API with a Card Number and receives the Card Status, Card ID, User Phone Number, CVC validation Result, Product Category.